 If only fat loss was that simple.
-The claims about keto superiority for fat loss and muscle gain are exaggerated.
-But, that doesn’t mean the diet is without value.
+The claims about keto superiority for fat loss and muscle gain are exaggerated, but, that doesn’t mean the diet is without value.

 How The Ketogenic Diet (Really) Works

 When you cut carbs drastically -- as one does on a keto diet -- you can put your body in a state of ketosis.
-In this state, your liver is forced to convert fat into fatty acids and ketones — compounds the body can use to produce your body’s preferred source of energy, which is called ATP.
+In this state, your liver is forced to convert fat into fatty acids and ketones — compounds your body can use to produce your body’s preferred source of energy, which is called ATP.

 Through ketosis, your body becomes what many refer to as “fat adapted,” meaning your body adjusts to what you’re giving it and uses fat for energy.

 In a world of quick fixes and promises, this usually is not a quick process.
 Research suggests that it usually takes several weeks to occur.

 Remember, if you’re following a plan where you eat 50-100 grams of carbohydrates, you're still on a very low-carb diet, but it's likely that you're not in ketosis, which is the process when your body burns fat as fuel.

 And don't go too crazy on the bacon and steak.
 Those foods are filled with protein.
 And – as you’ll learn – having too much protein can take your body out of ketosis.

 When you’re on the ketogenic diet, your body is not burning more body fat.

 That goes against what most people will tell you, but hang with us.